buddhist-uni/buddhist-uni.github.io/_posts/2025-12-23-mahayanas.md

 ---
-title: "Learning more about the Mahāyāna"
+title: "Learning from the Mahāyāna"
 ---

+Happy holidays from the Open Buddhist University!
-Today, we at OBU are proud to announce four new bibliographies for you on Mahāyāna and the human world.
+As the year comes to an end, we're happy to offer you **four** new sections of [our free library](/library/) on the Mahāyāna and the human world.

 ## Mahāyāna Buddhism's National Forms